ma-laforge/CMDimData.jl/doc/EasyData.md

-# EasyData.jl (+EasyDataHDF5 Output)
+# `CMDimData.EasyEasyData` Data/Plot &hArr; file (HDF5-based)

 ## Description

-The EasyData.jl module provides a simple interface to read/write datasets and plots to files.
+`CMDimData.EasyPlot` provides a simple interface to read/write datasets and plots to files.

-Examples of the EasyData.jl capabilities can be found under the [test directory](test/)
+Examples of the `CMDimData.EasyPlot` capabilities can be found under the [sample/EasyData](../sample/EasyData/)

 ### Major Highlight: EasyDataHDF5 Output